Scale-free behavioral cascades and effective leadership in schooling fish

-The kind of coordination required to produce such impressive patterns of collective motion requires an efficient transfer of information among the group components.
+A common view of collective motion, implemented in most numerical models, is that coherent spatio-temporal patterns emerge spontaneously from decentralized interactions among identical self-propelled group members~\cite{Vicsek2012}.
+The kind of coordination required to produce such impressive patterns, however, requires an efficient transfer of information among the group components.
 In this regard, leadership is sometimes brought about to rationalize the cooperative movements of animal groups by single individuals that appear to have a strong influence on the flock behavior~\cite{Couzin2005}.
 The effects of leadership have been considered in several contexts, including crowd behavior~\cite{Aube2004}, hierarchical leadership~\cite{doi:10.1137/060673254}, linear response theory in flocking systems~\cite{Pearce2016,Kyriakopoulos_2016} or the emergence of complex patterns of cooperation and conflict~\cite{Smith2016}.
 Leadership can arise as a natural instinct in some animals, which form a permanent hierarchical structure, but in other cases it can exhibit a switching dynamics that can even depend on context~\cite{Nagy2010,Flack2012,Nagy2013,Chen2016}.
 In this sense, effective leadership can come from individuals having useful information about their environment, such as the position of food or predators, not visible to the rest of the flock~\cite{Couzin2011,Ward08022011}.
 Another important aspect of collective animal motion is the existence of spontaneous individual-level behavioral variations, which may be transmitted to the group as if those particular individuals were effective group leaders.